Associate Professor, Religious Studies

 (forthcoming) "The Harivaṃśa: The Origins and Reception of the Earliest Kṛṣṇa Biography." in Many Vaiṣṇavisms: Histories of the Worship of Viṣṇu, edited by Archana Venkatesan.
 Oxford University Press.

-(forthcoming) "The Abducted Male: Sexual Conquest, Lineage and Divinity in the Narratives of Pradyumna and Aniruddha." in Divinization in South Asia, edited by Diana Dimitrova and Tatiana Oranskaia.
+2018.
+"The Abducted Male: Sexual Conquest, Lineage and Divinity in the Narratives of Pradyumna and Aniruddha." in Divinizing in South Asian Traditions, edited by Diana Dimitrova and Tatiana Oranskaia.
+Routledge.

+2014.
 "The Pārijātaharaṇa Narrative in the Mahābhārata and the Harivaṃśa."
 In The Pārijāta Haran.
 Harsha Dehejia, ed.
 D.K.
-Printworld, Delhi, 2014.
+Printworld, Delhi.